 What Happens In Psoriatic Arthritis?
 (Pathogenesis)

-The precise mechanisms underlying the pathogenesis of psoriatic arthritis which include genetics, environmental factors, and immune-mediated inflammation, are complex, and the relationship between the disease of the joint and that of other domains is poorly understood.
+The precise mechanisms underlying the pathogenesis of psoriatic arthritis which includes genetics, environmental factors, and immune-mediated inflammation, are complex, and the relationship between the disease of the joint and that of other domains is poorly understood.
 Current evidence suggests that Psoriatic Arthritis occurs in a genetically primed individual in whom stress or entheseal-derived antigens may perturb the immune response, thereby resulting in angiogenesis, T-cell infiltration, and cytokine release.
 Also, the increased incidence of HLA-B7 is correlated with psoriatic arthritis.
 Pro-inflammatory cytokines, such as tumor factor-alpha necrosis (TNF-a) and IL-1, IL-6, Il-2, and IL-8 may trigger psoriatic arthritis.
 The main components are the action of environmental triggers on a genetically and environmentally-friendly host.

 Although there are powerful heritability variables, Psoriatic Arthritis is not simply a subset of Psoriasis.
 Additional HLA and possibly other genes lead to the development of the disease.
 Tissue participation in Psoriatic Arthritis involves synovium and skin, but MRI and US studies have identified the participation of the enthesis as well as the joint capsule and tenosynovial tissue.

 Prevalence Of Psoriatic Arthritis

 According to the Annals of Rheumatic Disease, between 6% and 42% of individuals suffering from psoriasis are likely to develop psoriatic arthritis.
 Psoriatic arthritis generally occurs 5 to 12 years after the onset of psoriasis.
 Both men and females are similarly likely to develop psoriatic arthritis.